SadiyaSyeda/meal-delights/README.md

 ### Project Overview

 MealDelights is a Swift-based iOS app that allows users to browse and view detailed information about various meals, particularly focusing on desserts.
-The app is designed with a robust architecture that leverages Swift Concurrency (async/await), modular view models, and a flexible network client architecture.
+The app is designed in such a way that leverages Swift Concurrency (async/await), modular view models, and a flexible network client architecture.
 The UI is built using SwiftUI, with custom view modifiers to enhance the design.

 ### Key Features